lupyuen/lupyuen.github.io/src/pinephone2.md

 TODO

--   TODO: Accelerometer and Gyroscope
+-   [__Accelerometer and Gyroscope__](https://www.hackster.io/lupyuen/inside-a-smartphone-accelerometer-pinephone-with-nuttx-rtos-b92b58) will detect PinePhone motion and orientation

--   TODO: Magnetometer, Light and Promixity Sensors
+-   __Magnetometer, Light and Promixity Sensors__ are not yet supported

--   TODO: Front and Rear Cameras
+-   __Front and Rear Cameras__ are not supported

--   TODO: Power Management
+-   [__Power Management__](https://lupyuen.github.io/articles/lcd#power-on-lcd-panel) is partially implemented.
+PinePhone's LCD Display and Sensors will power on correctly, but...

--   TODO: Low Power Mode
+-   __Battery Charging and Low Power Mode__ are not done yet

+TODO

 ![LTE Modem](https://lupyuen.github.io/images/pinephone2-roadmap5.jpg)